ABHINEET2612/HR_Employee_Analysis/README.md

 ---
 ## 💡 Business Recommendations

-- Departments with significantly higher average salaries should be reviewed for budget efficiency and role justification.
+- Departments with higher average salary concentration should be evaluated to determine whether compensation aligns with role criticality and business impact.

 - High-paying job titles identified through ranking analysis should be evaluated for performance alignment and organizational impact.